UU-Hydro/PCR-GLOBWB_model/README.md

 `conda activate pcrglobwb_python3`

-Change to the PCR-GLOBWB *model* directory.
+Go to to the PCR-GLOBWB *model* directory.
 You can start a PCR-GLOBWB run the command prompt using the following

 `python deterministic_runner.py <ini_configuration_file>`